dis-unige/slsp-forum-2025/readme.md

-# Printing library information with Python and Alma APIs
+# Python and Alma's API for printing: Printing slips at circulation desks

-Project developed in the SLSP Forum 2025
+Project developed as part of the SLSP Forum 2025 held in Zurich on 27 November 2025

 ## Participants